Flip-Flop Girl

 Flip-Flop Girl is a 1994 children's novel written by American novelist Katherine Paterson.

-The book is considered a very good story for children who are trying to adjust in a new school. and appears on school study and reading lists.
+The book is suitable for children who have just entered a new school system.
+And the book is on several school reading lists.

 Plot

 The book focuses on a nine-year-old girl named Lavina (but is called Vinnie) whose life has been in turmoil following her father's death.
 Vinnie and her five-year-old brother Mason, who has turned mute following their father's funeral, are sent to live with their grandmother in a rural Virginia community.
 Vinnie has difficulty adjusting to her new school, where the only signs of friendship are extended to her by a poor Latina named Lupe, who only ever wears flip-flops, and a supportive male teacher.
 Vinnie reacts poorly to this outreach, vandalizing the teacher's automobile and pinning the blame on Lupe, but she later learns to deal with her anger and makes amends for her inappropriate behavior.